-Lake Placid is a gorgeous alpine village located in the heart of the Adirondack Mountains, and the site of the 1980 Winter Olympic games.
-It had long been on my family “bucket list” of places to visit because I love being in a mountain setting with all of the hiking and views it has to offer- and also because I knew there would be so much for us to get out and do there.
-But I had no idea how completely awesome it would be (and I have been dreaming about a return visit ever since!).
-If you've been thinking about visiting Lake Placid with kids- here are 7 things you won't want to miss!
+Lake Placid is a gorgeous alpine village located in the heart of the Adirondack Mountains and was the site of the 1980 Winter Olympic games.
+It had long been on my “bucket list” of places to visit on one of our family road trips, because I love being in a mountain setting with all of the hiking and activities and gorgeous views- and also because I knew there would be so many great things to do in Lake Placid with kids!

-7 Reasons to Visit Lake Placid with Kids!
+7 Great Things to Do in Lake Placid with Kids!

 #1 Take a Bobsled Run

-If your kids want to know what it is to feel like an Olympian for a few thrilling moments- than you have to take a Bobsled run!
+If your kids want to know what it is to feel like an Olympian for a few thrilling moments- then you have to take a Bobsled run!